 How can Europe’s digital platform economy be governed to achieve fairer results for all stakeholders?
-The Platform Alternatives project analyses the structural effects of large American platforms, and the strategies of their European competitors.
+The Platform Alternatives project analyses the structural effects of large American platforms, and the platform strategy of their European competitors.
 The project team will derive Corporate Governance Principles for digital platforms that seek to distribute collectively created value more fairly.
 The project is implemented jointly by HIIG and the Oxford Internet Institute (OII).

 We begin by assessing differences in platformisation across Europe.
-We then theorize to what extent these are based on constellations of institutions, infrastructures and competition that are determined by US platforms.
-Based on this analysis, we examine platform entrepreneurship in Europe to understand which platform alternatives European organisations are able to offer.
+We then theorise to what extent these are based on constellations of institutions, infrastructures and competition that are determined by US platforms.
+Based on this analysis, we examine the strategies of platform entrepreneurship in Europe to understand which platform alternatives European organisations are able to offer.
 We aim to understand why they do not achieve the same reach as US platforms, and whether they correspond more closely to European value systems than their American counterparts.
 We will carry out about 10 in-depth longitudinal case studies of European platform companies in 5 cities.

 Platform stakeholders (especially users, employees and unions) and policymakers are involved through extensive knowledge transfer in the form of workshops and reviews, community building, blog posts and white papers.

-Our highly practice-oriented research project deals holistically with platformisation, going beyond related work that focuses on the gig economy or competition law.
+Our highly practice-oriented research project deals holistically with platform strategy, going beyond related work that focuses on the gig economy or competition law.
 The Platform Alternatives project is also unique in that it mediates between entrepreneurial and normative concerns from the perspective of platform companies.
 Ultimately, we hope to contribute to a closer alignment between the platform economy and the European social model.

-|Duration||01/01/20 – 12/31/21|
+|Duration||01/01/20 – 12/31/22|

 |Sponsor||Hans Böckler Foundation|